ezoer-elementure/documentation/content/applications/finance/accounting/payments.rst

 ===========================================

 Once a payment has been registered, the status of the invoice or bill is :guilabel:`In payment`.
-The next step is :doc:`reconciling <bank/reconciliation>` it with the related bank transaction line to finalize the payment workflow and mark the invoice or bill as :guilabel:`Paid`.
+The next step is :doc:`reconciling <bank/reconciliation>` the payment with the related :doc:`bank transaction <bank/transactions>` line to finalize the payment workflow and mark the invoice or bill as :guilabel:`Paid`.

 .. toctree::
    :titlesonly: